digital-asset/docs.daml.com/docs/2.7.1/docs/canton/tutorials/getting_started.rst

 Privacy
 -------

-Looking at the ACS of Alice, Bob and the Bank, we note that Bob sees only the paint offer:
+Looking at the ACS of Alice, Bob, and the Bank, we note that Bob sees only the paint offer:

 .. snippet:: getting_started
        .. success:: participant2.ledger_api.acs.of_party(bob).map(x => (x.templateId, x.arguments))